 Along with his dream of creating music for film being fulfilled through a 2020 commission of a theme song for a short film entitled “Perdition”, Ryan wrote and recorded a theme for the “Luminations” art exhibition at the Lady Bird Johnson Wildflower Center in Austin, Texas.

 The theme was then released later in 2020 as the instrumental single “LUMINATIONS”.

 The next year what was a dream fulfilled expanded even more as his original song for ‘Perdition’ - “DOWN TO THE RIVER” won Best Score at the Wild Bunch Film Festival.

 Most recently Ryan was excited to complete the single “PICK YOUR HEAD UP”.
-In part this single was a response to the difficulties of the covid pandemic and yet it contains a hopefulness that has been a marker of Ryan’s new season of life and work.
-Ryan expresses his thought on the project in the following way:
+In part, this single was a response to the difficulties of the covid pandemic and yet it contains a hopefulness that has been a marker of Ryan’s new season of life and work.
+Ryan expresses his thoughts on the project in the following way:

 With Ryan looking forward to what is ahead the journey will surely continue to be filled with richness, good work, and good stories.
 No matter the roads ahead, it should be a great ride.

 “His poignant lyrics and eclectic rhythms are beautifully orchestrated, making his music both original and incredibly captivating.
 Up close Ryan is an enigmatic artist whose passion for music infects anyone within a few feet of him.” - Mary Robinson, SWAG Magazine